 “I don’t see his piece-of-shit car, so probably not,” Zabka replied.

-The three of them pulled their bags out of the Camero and walked to the house.
-Zabka unlocked the side door and they walked in.
-Immediately, an odor hit them — the type of skunky air that lingered at a reggae show.
+The three of them pulled their bags out of the Camero and walked to the side door of their house.
+Zabka unlocked it and they walked in.
+Immediately, an odor hit them — the type of skunky air that lingers at a reggae show.

 Magnum said, “It definitely smells like Satan lives here.”

-Zabka curled-over in pain, his balls thumping like the bass in an Ice Cube song.
-He looked up, calmly said, “You picked the wrong nigga ta fuck wit,” and karate chopped the doll’s head free from the guy’s engorged appendage.
+Curled-over in pain, Zabka’s balls were thumping like the bass in an Ice Cube song.
+He looked up and said two-octaves higher, “You picked the wrong nigga ta fuck wit,” and karate chopped the doll free from the pervert’s engorged appendage.

 At that point, Zabka was done being friendly.
 He swung a left-hook and nailed the guy in the eye.

-Having heard the commotion, Bob and Magnum came running down from upstairs.
-When they got to their friend’s bedroom, they found Zabka standing over a naked guy their age, hogtied with a deflated French-maid doll, and a dirty sock shoved in his mouth.
+Bob and Magnum heard the commotion and came rushing down the stairs.
+When they arrived, they found Zabka standing over the naked guy, hogtied with a deflated French-maid doll, with a dirty sock shoved in his mouth.